-- Avoid close contact with people who are sick. - Avoid touching your eyes, nose, and mouth with unwashed hands.

-□ Wash your hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer that contains 60%-90% alcohol if soap and water are not available.
-COVID-19 can transmit through both respiratory droplets and via stool, so thorough handwashing is critical.

-Cover coughs and sneezes with a tissue, discarding used tissues immediately.
-Cough or sneeze into your elbow instead of your hand if tissues are not available.
-If you contaminate your hand and then touch other objects, the virus will likely spread.
+Avoid touching your eyes, nose, and mouth with unwashed hands. not available.
+Wash your hands often with soap and water for at least 20 seconds.
+Use used hand sanitizer that contains 60%-90% alcohol if soap and water are COVID-19 can transmit through both respiratory droplets and via stool, so dwashing is critical. • Cover coughs and sneezes with a tissue, discarding used tissues Cough or sneeze into your elbow instead of your hand if tissues are not ou contaminate your hand and then touch other objects, the virus will likely Sincerely,

-Sincerely,